auremoser/mozsci/log/worklog.md

   * growing community of participants who can find out if they are resilient

   ### 12/11/15
+  * morning breakfast team meeting
+  * met with working group on State of the web
   * [made presentation project](https://docs.google.com/presentation/d/1b2-cskfvzEXWpJBkMvbduKwLTBAe3aoefg9joUNdYAY/edit#slide=id.gdb09c04e3_0_65)

 ### TODO